Eksistenze/touch-pi-kiosk/xSetup.md

 > ```
 > wget https://raw.githubusercontent.com/lmartinking/webscreensaver/master/webscreensaver
 > ```
 > c.
-Move the screensaver to the directory where are the rest are kept.
+Move the screensaver to the directory where the rest are kept.
 > ```
 > sudo mv webscreensaver /usr/libexec/xscreensaver
 > ```